-During calendar 2011, OAH closed cases equal in number to 109 percent of the number of new cases.
-Thirty-nine cases were diverted to formal ADR (usually mediation).
-Many others were settled without being diverted to ADR and many more were resolved through efficient case management techniques, including informal ADR used to reach agreement on consent orders or stipulations.
-The table below identifies by number and percentage, relative to the total 689 active cases, the cases closed in 2011; the cases settled; and the cases in which requests for further consideration or new appeals to the courts were filed.
+During calendar 2012, OAH closed cases equal to 85 percent of the number of new cases.
+Thirty-eight cases were diverted to formal ADR (usually mediation).
+Many others were resolved through efficient case management techniques, including informal ADR used to reach agreement on consent orders or stipulations, as well as through voluntary dismissal due to agency concession or private party withdrawal.
+The table below identifies by number and percentage, relative to the total 1,214 active cases, the cases closed in 2012; the cases settled; and the cases in which requests for further consideration or new appeals to the courts were filed.